FelixHermann/helloworld/README.txt

-Hello-World-Program 1.0

-The purpose of this project is to learn software development principles.
+The purpose of this project is to learn software development.
+The program is just a Hello World program.
+I try to use basic software development technologies (such as maven and mockito).
+Furthermore I try to satisfy software development principles.

 Author: Felix Benz-Baldas